New insights into the structure of the neutron

 Other interesting phenomena

 As if this was not enough, the measurements showed the physicists that the results for the form factor do not produce a consistent slope relative to the energy level, but rather an oscillating pattern in which fluctuations become smaller as the energy level increases.
-They observed similar surprising behavior in the case of the proton - here however, the fluctuations were mirrored, i.e. phase-shifted.
-“This new finding indicates first and foremost that nucleons do not have a simple structure,” explains Frank Maas.
-“Now our colleagues on the theoretical side have been asked to develop models to account for this extraordinary behavior.”
+They observed similar surprising behavior in the case of the proton – here, however, the fluctuations were mirrored, i.e., phase-shifted.
+"This new finding indicates first and foremost that nucleons do not have a simple structure," Professor Frank Maas explained.
+"Now our colleagues on the theoretical side have been asked to develop models to account for this extraordinary behavior."

 From the micro- to the macrocosm